Id-Analyst/Loan-Prosper-Analysis/README.md

 ## Key Insights for Presentation

-The first multivariate analysis revealed that the homeowner had no impact on the range of loan amounts and that the higher the APR, the smaller the loan collected.
+The first multivariate analysis revealed that owning a home had no impact on the range of loan amounts and that the higher the APR, the smaller the loan collected.
 However, utilizing the period demonstrates that the APR increases regardless of the loan's amount, the longer the duration over which it was paid off.